Joint Project Researches on Disassembly and Recycling of E-Mobile BatteriesCopyright: © PEM RWTH Aachen

-Disassembly is currently still costly manufacture work
+Disassembly still means costly manufacture work

 Numerous players have made great efforts in recent years to establish the battery as part of the electric powertrain in vehicles of the coming generations.
 Now, industry and research are addressing the challenges at the end of the first life phase of vehicle battery systems.
 From this point on in the battery cycle, the disassembly of battery packs becomes increasingly important in the choice of different "Re-X paths" ("Re-Use", Remanufacturing, Recycling).
 Up to now, battery systems have almost exclusively been disassembled manually.
 This is mainly due to the great variability in the structure of battery packs, the arrangement of their subcomponents and the joining processes used.
 However, the increasing market shares in the field of e-mobility will require automation of this dismantling process in the future.